Kzra/chess2midi/README.md

 5. If a move leads to a capture the volume of the note is set as high (random MIDI value between 60 and 100), else it is low-mid (random MIDI value between 30 - 90).

 **Dependencies/Acknowledgements**<br>
-The algorithm is written in Python 3.6 and requires two additional Python libraries to work.
+The algorithm is written in Python 3.6 and requires the following additional Python libraries to work.
 * [python-chess](https://github.com/niklasf/python-chess) : this is used to parse the PGN file.
 * [MIDIUtil](https://github.com/MarkCWirt/MIDIUtil) : this is used to create the MIDI file.
+* [NumPy](https://numpy.org) : this is used for array manipulation.

 **Usage:**
 ```bash